Demi Lovato Is No Longer A ‘Nightmare’ After Five Years Of Sobriety

 Lovato reveals that her troubles reached a point at which she couldn’t function in even the most trivial circumstances without snorting cocaine.

-“Prior to getting sober, I was one of those people who was like, I don’t give a f**k, whatever.
+“Prior to getting sober, I was one of those people who was like, I don’t give a f–k, whatever.
 And I used that as an excuse to do whatever I wanted,” revealed Lovato.

-Demi realized she was out of control when she punched one of her back-up dancers in the face in 2010, and it was that incident that compelled her to check into a rehab center for the next three months.
+Demi realized she was out of control, when she punched one of her back up dancers in the face in 2010, and it was that incident that compelled her to check into a rehab center for the next three months.
 The specific reasons for her voluntary hospitalization was never released to the public, but a statement issued by Ms. Lovato, through her reps, stated that she was seeking help for “emotional and physical issues” that had plagued much of her life.

 “Skyscraper” Singer Demi Lovato Took Her Own Advice

-The 2011 release of “Skyscraper” gave Demi’s fans a new anthem by which to live their lives, but it wasn’t just the singer’s fans who benefited from the themes of rising up to meet new challenges and refusing to be torn down by the spite of others.
-Ms. Lovato, herself, took those “Skyscraper” lyrics to heart in facing her own demons, and as she shared in a new interview with Refinery 29, Lovato returned to the spotlight a year later with a new, more positive outlook on life.
+The 2011 release of “Skyscraper” gave Demi’s fans a new anthem by which to live their lives, but, it wasn’t just the singer’s fans who benefited from the themes of rising up to meet new challenges and refusing to be torn down by the spite of others.
+Ms. Lovato, herself, took those “Skyscraper” lyrics to heart in facing her own demons and, as she shared in a new interview with Refinery 29, Lovato returned to the spotlight a year later with a new, more positive outlook on life.

 “I surround myself with people that are beneficial in my recovery and my recovery is still a daily battle and I definitely hang out with people that support me in making the right decisions,” Lovato said.
 “I’m a happier and healthier person today because of the choices I’ve made.”